PoisotLab/MS_network_els/els_networks.md

 compared to simple species lists.
 As such, ecological networks are a powerful tool to shed new light on the processes underlying species distribution [@caze16tsc].
-Until recently, the prevailing idea was that at large scales, the role of biotic interactions was minimized compared to that of abiotic conditions, and thought to only be important locally [@pear03pic; @boul12adb].
+Until recently, the prevailing idea was that at large scales, the role of biotic interactions was very small compared to that of abiotic conditions, and thought to only be important locally [@pear03pic; @boul12adb].
-Empirical observations of species-environment relationship were thus used to understand species physiological tolerance to environmental conditions [**ref**] and potentially predict their range under different scenarios of climate change [e.g. @arau06cwd].
+Empirical observations of species-environment relationship are then used to understand species physiological tolerance to environmental conditions and potentially predict their range under different scenarios of climate change [e.g. @arau06cwd].
 While these climate envelope models provide a useful approximation of species potential distribution [@pear02sse], there is mounting